This post may include affiliate links; see our disclosure policy.

 Succotash is a dish of corn, lima beans and other vegetables that was introduced to American colonists by native Americans in the 1600’s.
 The Narragansett people in New England ate this dish featuring the “three sisters” or three crops that thrive and grow together: corn, beans, and squash.
 The colonists put their own spin on this dish, and Americans have been riffing on it ever since.

-Ingredients in a succotash recipe
+Ingredients in this succotash recipe

 - Onion